 Talent places the bottle into a centrifuge, and then closes the centrifuge lid.
 TEXT: Maximum acceleration; Brake on

 Question: How long are the bottles placed on ice before centrifugation?
+Answer: centrifugation is immediate

 After this, gently discard the supernatant [1-MED].
 Use a water pump to aspirate any remaining supernatant [2-MED], and keep the pellets – which contains concentrated crude chloroplasts – on ice [3-MED].